Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 600 Gold
 - Quarterstaff

+**Charges**: This item has 4 charges and regain all charges at the end of a long rest.

-**Crushing Blow**: Whenever you critically hit a creature with *Nimbus Staff* or unarmed attacks, their armor class is reduced by 2 for a minute.
+**Crushing Blow**: Whenever you hit a creature with _Nimbus Staff_ you can spend two charges to reduce their armor class by 1 for a minute.

 ---